punkave/jquery-selective/README.md

 Implementing propagation on the server side is, of course, up to you.

 ## Changelog

+1.0.2: checkboxes and radio buttons are correctly supported when using the "extras" feature.
+Checkboxes report either 1 or 0, like the `remove` and `propagate` properties.
+Radio buttons report the value of the selected radio button.
+The first radio button in a group is selected by default.

 1.0.1: when fetching labels for existing values, requests to the source URL are made via a POST request, per the documentation.
 Previously a GET request was used, contradicting the documentation and running the risk of failure if the number of values exceeds the allowable length of a URL.
 However if you must have the old behavior you may set the `valuesMethod` option to `GET`.